CurtisFulton/PollWebsite/README.md

 ## Synopsis

 A simple anonymous polling website using [MaterializeCSS](http://materializecss.com/) to mimic the functionality of [StrawPoll](strawpoll.me).
+This project was made with functionality as the main priority, so not a lot of time was spent on the UI/UX.

 ## Live example